sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/README.md

 #### `switch`

-A vending machine with a different price for each row:
+A `switch` statement checks the value of one variable or expression to determine which of many "cases" to jump to.
+Here's code for a vending machine with a different price for each row:

 ```
 switch (row){